Cyricus and Julitta: Middle East

 Cyricus in particular is mentioned numerous times in the daily office of the Church of the East as attested in the large collection of prayers and services known as the Hudra.
 The mention of a saint from Tarsus in such East Syriac traditions suggests that there was considerable early sharing of martyrological traditions despite doctrinal differences between churches.

+Ethiopia and Eritrea

+Cyricus or Qirqos (ቂርቆስ), also known as Qurqos or Č̣ǝrqos/Č̣ärqos, is a popular saint in Ethiopia and Eritrea, along with Julitta (ኢየሉጣ, ʾIyäluṭa).
+His feast is celebrated on the 15th of the month of Ṭərr (ጥር).
+Many churches in Ethiopia and Eritrea are named after Qirqos.

 India

 Cyriacus is one of the saints venerated by the Saint Thomas Christians of India.
 Some of their important churches were dedicated to the saint.
 A document written in 1301 mentions the church at Kodungallur which was dedicated the saint.
 The Pālūr Church, one of the seven churches associated with the mission of Thomas the Apostle, was originally dedicated to Cyriacus.
-There is a small piece of St. Cyricus / Kuriakose's finger at St. Peter's and St. Paul's Jacobite Syrian Orthodox Church in Puthencruz (Ernakulam) They celebrate his Perunnal (feast) on July 27, 28 and the anniversary of the relocation of his bone on Nov 13, 14 of every year.
+There is a small piece of St. Cyricus / Kuriakose's finger at St. Peter's and St. Paul's Orthodox Church in Puthencruz (Ernakulam) They celebrate his Perunnal (feast) on July 27, 28 and the anniversary of the relocation of his bone on Nov 13, 14 of every year.
 Also, a piece of his other finger can be found in St. George Dayro in Malecruze in Ernakulam.